wattsUpJaz/100-days-of-code/log.md

 **Today's Progress**: Fixed player light occluder to change when the player is stunned.
 Implemented day counter.
 Learned that the Godot editor highlights type-safe lines in green (I have a lot of not type safe lines).
 Researched shaders but didn't do anything with what I learned.
 Started implementing death state for enemies (need to finish tomorrow).
 Tried to add a tilemap layer for grasses that were y sorted.
 It didn't work.

 **Thoughts**: Started a lot of random stuff today, but didn't really complete much.
 I get distracted sooo easily.
 I really need to focus if I'm going to get this game looking decent in two weeks.

+### Day 26: Saturday - October 8, 2022

+**Today's Progress**: Fought with tilemap y-sorting grass blades.
+May have discovered a bug in Godot 4 where y-sorted objects interact in a weird way when their parent and them indiviually have y-sort enabled.
+Sprites would appear on top when they should be underneath, and then update to be correct when they overlapped enough.
+More investigation needed.
+Worked on spell casting art a little.

+**Thoughts**: Decided to give up on making grass blades for the environment because of the way y-sort was acting.
+I was able to get it working, but at the expense of the other scene sprites interacting very oddly with each other.
+Maybe I'll try re-ordering the scene tree later to see if that helps anything.